rctay/satchmo-anon-checkout/README.rst

 #.
 Activate our signal listeners by importing ``listeners.py``:

-     # In your project's urls.py or settings.py
+     # In your project's urls.py
      import satchmo_anon_checkout.listeners

+     It's not advisble to do this in your ``settings.py``, as it may lead to circular imports.

 #.
 Modify the template for step 1 of the checkout process; remove the contact
    form and the billing fields, the ship addressee.